Does Baking Soda Clean Bathtubs?

 Ready to make your bathtub sparkling clean?
 Let’s begin.

-How Does Baking Soda Clean Bathtubs?
+Can Baking Soda Clean Bathtubs?

 Why Do Bathtubs Have Dark Stains?

 Knowing how stains form in your tub will help ease your dirty bathtub problem.
 The bathtub or shower, in general, is vulnerable to dark stains.
-These stains come from dissolved minerals or iron in your water that react with oxygen.
-When they settle on your tub, stains will form.

 Fortunately, these stains are not hard to remove.
 Keeping a cleaning schedule will help eliminate them.
 And using baking soda will also help because it’s a natural alkaline cleaner.

-How Often Should a Bathtub be Cleaned?
+How Often Should a Bathtub Be Cleaned?

-How to Make a Bathtub Clean with Baking Soda?
+How to Make a Bathtub Clean with Baking Soda

-How-to-Make-a-Bathtub-Clean-with-Baking-Soda
+How-to-Make-a-Bathtub-Clean-with-Baking-Soda (1)

 Things you’ll need: